 The Cases of ATM accounts burglary and skimming are rampant in Indonesia throughout 2017.
 Those crime does not only occur in Indonesia, but the perpetrators are also even involved in global account theft syndicates.
 This case raises public questions regarding the security measurement of the banking infrastructure in Indonesia.
 Anggika, CfDS’ researcher, tried to answer the question through her research.

 Although digital banking such as internet banking and mobile banking use multiple layers of security, it is not uncommon for relevant information such as passwords to be stolen through different methods.
 One of the state-owned banks, BRI, then initiated a collaboration with the State Cyber and Code Agency (BSSN) to create a digital signature for authentication process when opening an account.
 This policy is part of the government's commitment to improving the digital economy in the financial world.
 "Customers can later open a virtual account if they have received digital signature issued by BSSN.
 The certificate contains two security systems, namely two-step authentication using private and public keys.
 Currently, other banks have also made similar initiatives.
-For example, banking security cooperation between BCA and Cisco and PrivyID, digital signature services created by Mandiri Bank, "said Anggika.
+For example, banking security cooperation between BCA and Cisco and PrivyID, digital signature services which serves banking clients including Mandiri Bank, "said Anggika.